GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

           - The private key
           - This is the key file.
 Sometimes this is named as your_domain.key

+## Alternative Self-Hosted SSL using OpenSSL

+- Install OpenSSL
+  - sudo apt-get install openssl
+- Creating the Certificate Authority Certificate and Keys
+  - Create the self-signed certificate authority private key
+    - I'm using RSA (it's the most common method)
+      - sudo openssl genrsa -out /projects/ssl/ca.key 2048
+    - I found server other ways to do this.
+Here are some examples.
+      - Using Elliptic Curve instead
+        - sudo openssl ecparam -name prime256v1 -genkey -noout -out /projects/ssl/ca.key
+      - Using AES for an encrypted private key
+        - sudo openssl genrsa -aes256 -out /projects/ssl/ca.key 4096
+  - Create the self-signed certificate authority certificate
+    - Creating a simple certificate
+      - sudo openssl req -new -x509 -sha256 -nodes -days 365 -key /projects/ssl/ca.key -out /projects/ssl/ca.crt -subj "/CN=127.0.0.1"
+        - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+        - CN stands for Common Name or the Fully Qualified Domain Name (FQDN).
+This is the value in the DN (Distinguished Name).
+It is made up of the host domain, such as "your_website.com", but isn't a url and doesn't contain any protocols, ports, etc.
+        - DN stands for Distinguished Name.
+This contains a lot of information in the SSL certificate.
+This includes the Common Name, Organization, Organizational Unit, Locality, State, and Country.
+    - If you want to instead use prompts to answer all of the aspects of the Distinguished name.
+      - sudo openssl req -new -x509 -sha256 -key /projects/ssl/ca.key -out /projects/ssl/ca.crt
+    - You can also do these first 2 steps in one action using this commands
+      - sudo openssl req -new -x509 -days 365 -nodes -text -out /projects/ssl/ca.crt -keyout /projects/ssl/ca.key -subj "/CN=127.0.0.1"
+        - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+- Create the Server Certificate and Keys
+  - Generating a private key for the server certificate
+    - Using RSA again, if you want to use a different type refer to the first step
+      - sudo openssl genrsa -out /projects/ssl/server.key 2048
+  - Generate the server certificate signing request
+    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/server.key -out /projects/ssl/server.csr -subj "/CN=127.0.0.1"
+      - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+      - Instead of this you can create the private key and signing request in one step with
+      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/server.crt -keyout /projects/ssl/server.key -subj "/CN=127.0.0.1"
+        - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+  - Generate the X509 certificate for the server, the certificate chain
+    - sudo openssl x509 -req -sha256 -days 365 -set_serial 01 -in /projects/ssl/server.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/server.crt
+  - (Optional) If you need to combine the private key and public key together do this to create a pfx file.
+    - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/server.pfx -inkey /projects/ssl/server.key -in /projects/ssl/server.crt
+    - You can then convert it back into text like this I believe
+      - sudo openssl rsa -in /projects/ssl/server.pfx -out /projects/ssl/server_nopass.pfx
+    - To create an encrypted file use
+      - sudo openssl pkcs12 -export -out /projects/ssl/server.pfx -inkey /projects/ssl/server.key -in /projects/ssl/server.crt
+- Create the Client Certificate and Keys
+  - Create the client certificate private key
+    - Using RSA again, if you want to use a different type refer to the first step
+      - sudo openssl genrsa -out /projects/ssl/client.key 2048
+  - Generate the client certificate signing request
+    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/client.key -out /projects/ssl/client.csr -subj "/CN=127.0.0.1"
+      - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+      - Instead of this you can create the private key and signing request in one step with
+      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/client.crt -keyout /projects/ssl/client.key -subj "/CN=127.0.0.1"
+        - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+  - Generate the X509 certificate for the client
+    - sudo openssl x509 -req -sha256 -days 365 -set_serial 01 -in /projects/ssl/client.csr -CA /projects/ssl/ca.crt -CAkey /projects/ssl/ca.key -out /projects/ssl/client.crt
+  - (Optional) If you need to combine the private key and public key together do this to create a pfx file.
+    - sudo openssl pkcs12 -export -keypbe NONE -certpbe NONE -nomaciter -passout pass: -out /projects/ssl/client.pfx -inkey /projects/ssl/client.key -in /projects/ssl/client.crt
+    - You can then convert it back into text like this I believe
+      - sudo openssl rsa -in /projects/ssl/client.pfx -out /projects/ssl/client_nopass.pfx
+    - To create an encrypted file use
+      - sudo openssl pkcs12 -export -out /projects/ssl/client.pfx -inkey /projects/ssl/client.key -in /projects/ssl/client.crt
+- Verifying the certificates
+  - Verify the server certificate
+    - sudo openssl verify -CAfile /projects/ssl/ca.crt /projects/ssl/ca.crt /projects/ssl/server.crt
+      - You can also try this as well
+        - sudo openssl verify -CAfile /projects/ssl/ca.crt -untrusted /projects/ssl/ca.crt /projects/ssl/server.crt
+  - Verify the client certificate
+    - sudo openssl verify -CAfile /projects/ssl/ca.crt /projects/ssl/ca.crt /projects/ssl/client.crt
+      - You can also try this as well
+        - sudo openssl verify -CAfile /projects/ssl/ca.crt -untrusted /projects/ssl/ca.crt /projects/ssl/client.crt
+- Viewing information about the certificates
+  - sudo openssl x509 -noout -text -in /projects/ssl/client.crt
+    - If using a different encoding you may need to use one of these
+      - sudo openssl x509 -inform pem -noout -text -in /projects/ssl/client.crt
+      - sudo openssl x509 -inform der -noout -text -in /projects/ssl/client.crt
+- Files
+  - Certificate Authority
+    - ca.crt
+      - This is the public key for self-signed certificate authority certificate.
+    - ca.key
+      - This is the private key for the self-signed certificate authority.
+  - Server
+    - server.crt
+      - This is the public key for the server.
+    - server.key
+      - This is the private key for the server.
+    - server.csr
+      - This is an intermediary file that contains the information needed to generate a SSL/TLS certificate.
+  - Client
+    - client.crt
+      - This is the public key for the client.
+    - client.key
+      - This is the private key for the client.
+    - client.csr
+      - This is an intermediary file that contains the information needed to generate a SSL/TLS certificate.

 ## Installing PostgreSQL

 ### Creating a new user